*EOFY T&Cs.

 Unit 3: Lipomata and Abscesses: The unit commences with planning and approach to surgical excision of a lipomata including wound closure.
 It then discusses abscess treatment and removal and concludes with the drainage and dressing after abscess removal.

-This module is for diagnosing and referring patients to specialist care.
+This module is for diagnosing and referring patients to expert care.
 Most listed procedures are not performed in a general practice clinical setting.

 Unit 1: Conditions and anatomy: The unit outlines a list of possible anal rectal conditions to assist with diagnosis and referral.
 Clinical images demonstrate the anal canal transition and sensory nerves, and includes diagrams of venous drainage, arterial supply and lymph drainage of the anal canal.